-You know about asbestos?
+You have probably heard of asbestos.
 But have you heard of benzene, formaldehyde or radon?
 They are classed as carcinogens by the WHO in the same category as asbestos.

 Aggravated by increasing levels of insulation, the situation is worsening.
 Our buildings contain an average of 4 carcinogenic pollutants.
 Others are teratogens, endocrine disruptors and simply irritants.

 Indoor air pollution has numerous impacts on health.